fortran-lang/stdlib/doc/specs/stdlib_logger.md

 * indent subsequent lines of the messages; and
 * format the text to fit within a maximum column width.

-Note: Loggers of type `logger_t` normally report their messages to I/O units in the internal list termed `log_units`.
+Note: Loggers of type `logger_type` normally report their messages to I/O units in the internal list termed `log_units`.
 However if `log_units` is empty then the messages go to the `output_unit` of the intrinsic module `iso_fortran_env`.